 We enjoyed two days in Da Nang before travelling north to spend two days in Hue.
 We then travelled down to Hoi An for one day.
 From Hoi An, it’s a 45-minute drive back to Da Nang International Airport.

 Start your trip at Da Nang, a laid-back coastal city known for its strong food scene, backpacker culture, and one of Asia’s best beaches.
-With new attractions like Ba Na Hills, Da Nang is also tipped as the next big holiday destination, so better visit before the crowds do!
+New attractions like Ba Na Hills tips Da Nang as the next big holiday destination, so better visit before the crowds do!

 Have a Blast at Ba Na Hills

 If “extra” is your middle name, you’ll love Ba Na Hills, undoubtedly Da Nang’s craziest attraction.
 Sitting atop the Truong Son Mountains, this humongous theme park is full of surreal surprises that’ll keep you entertained all day.